DisposaBoy/GoSublime/USAGE.md

 Quirks
 ------

+This section assumes you know what `GOPATH` is and how to set it.
+If you don't, please see http://golang.org/doc/code.html

 In some system environment variables are not passed around as expected.
 The result of which is that some commands e.g `go build` doesn't work as the command cannot be found or `GOPATH` is not set.
 To get around this